 The RLC function provides also link adaptation.

-In EC-EGPRS or EGPRS in RLC acknowledged mode of operation, the RLC function may provide Incremental Redundancy (IR).
+In EC-GSM-IoT or EGPRS in RLC acknowledged mode of operation, the RLC function may provide Incremental Redundancy (IR).

 The MAC function defines the procedures that enable multiple mobile stations to share a common transmission medium, which may consist of several physical channels.
 The function may allow a mobile station to use several physical channels in parallel, i.e. use several timeslots within the TDMA frame.